nald1nald/FITNESS-TRACKER/ReadMe.txt

 MODIFY VALUES BELOW THIS LINE WHENEVER YOU ADD A NEW FRAMEWORK/TECHNOLOGY
 ---------------------------------------------------------------------------------------

+INSTALL THE DEPENDENCIES USED TO BE ABLE TO PROCEED WITH THE PROJECT

 Backend:

 to change directory to backend -> cd backend